 The whole world is covered in watersheds, each one gathering the lakes, rivers, tributaries, and other watercourses and feeding them, at some point, into an ocean.
 Six Rivers is no exception.

 Our waterways, including the Tidnish, Shinimicas, Philip, Pugwash, Wallace, and Dewar rivers, all flow into the Northumberland Strait, giving us both fresh and salt water, and lots of it.
 We have these in common, naturally derived, not manly contrived.

-Six Rivers is defined by our rivers, our "community of interest", it is where we live, work, and play, and it is truly beautiful.
+Six Rivers to the Sea is therefore defined by our rivers, our "community of interest", it is where we live, work, and play, and it is truly beautiful.

 How do you get here?

 Some come by sea, landing at the many ports, marinas, and yacht clubs.
 A few come by jet, touching down at the private strip at Fox Harb'r Resort in North Wallace.
 But most come by land, travelling the Trans Canada Highway and other secondary highways and by-ways.

 If you are on wheels, whether two, eighteen, or anything in between, there are a number of highways that lead to and through Six Rivers, but four entry points are central.
 If you are coming from other parts of Nova Scotia (from the east), you have arrived when you reach Wentworth on Nova Scotia Route 4, or Cumberland County on Route Six.
 If you are coming from New Brunswick, other Canadian provinces, or the USA to our west, drive through Amherst and continue on Route Six, or stay on the Trans Canada Highway 104 to the Town of Oxford, "The Gateway to Six Rivers to the Sea".
 Appropriately, you take Exit Six from the Trans Canada.